FK83/gdp_intervals/README.md

-This repository contains replication files for the working paper "Prediction intervals for economic fixed-event forecasts" (Krüger and Plett, 2022).
-It contains the following files:
+This repository contains replication files for the working paper "Prediction intervals for economic fixed-event forecasts" (Krüger and Plett, 2022):

 - "quantile_procs.R" collects several R functions that are used in the project.